SyncfusionExamples/How-to-create-a-Spline-Chart-in-WinUI/README.md

 this.Content = chart;
 ```
 ### Step 4:
-Initialize a data model that represents a data point for Spline Chart.
+Initialize a data model that represents a data point for a Spline Chart.
 **[C#]**
 ```
 public class Model